 Me: Did i ruin the previous imagery?

-Kyle: When you were kneeling, were you answering personal questions so that it felt like confession?
+Dylan: When you were kneeling, were you answering personal questions so that it felt like confession?
 If so, you’re definitely closer to being Catholic

-Kyle: Did not ruin the previous imagery though.
+Dylan: Did not ruin the previous imagery though.
 If you wanna accomplish that you’re gonna have to sent the texts closer together

-So, May 19th and May 29th, hotsex.
-Want moar.
-June 1st we’re lying in floorbed together and he asks whether I even like that sex with him (WUT!?)
-June 4th I’m still weirded out by this bizarre inquiry so we have our FIRST REAL TALK.
+So, May 19th and May 29th, hotsex, want moar.
+June 1st, we’re lying in floorbed together and he asks whether I even like that sex with him (WUT!?)
+June 4th, I’m still weirded out by this bizarre inquiry so we have our FIRST REAL TALK.
 I get all vulnerable and shit.
 I tell him about my insecurities.
 Wait for it.

 Background info for this text exchange: we were having weird problems with sex positions, specifically doggy style.
-Kyle insisted that our hips didn’t align properly so he ended up squatting like a frog (instead of kneeling on his knees).
+Dylan insisted that our hips didn’t align properly so he ended up squatting like a frog (instead of kneeling on his knees).
 He looked hideous, which I told him.
 We had also watched a series of campy documentaries about cane toads together [Cane Toads: An Unnatural History (1988), followed by its sequel Cane Toads: The Conquest (2010)].
 10/10 would recommend.

 Me: I think I found the solution to our mechanical issue, ignore the muppet in the photo [photo of me draped over my “boyfriend pillow” such that my hips are lower than my shoulders, curious puppy photobombing]

-Kyle: I don’t get what’s wrong with froggie style
+Dylan: I don’t get what’s wrong with froggie style

 Me: [tears streaming out of face emoji]